MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 ```

 This example shows that changes to the value of a variable in the script scope
-does not affect the variable`s value in the parent scope.
+doesn't affect the variable`s value in the parent scope.

-### Example 2: View a Variable Value in Different Scopes
+### Example 2: View a variable value in different scopes

 You can use scope modifiers to view the value of a variable in the local scope
 and in a parent scope.